omaremad74/klei-adobe-tools/README.md

     + ~~XCode (Mac)~~ *Mac Support not yet tested!*

 ### Windows
-Create a folder named `build` within project directory, and open command prompt with directoy changed to the newly created `build` folder and execute the following command:
+Create a folder named `build` within project directory, and open command prompt with directory changed to the newly created `build` folder and execute the following command:
 ```
 cmake ../ -A x64
 ```